Lebanon:Operations of the Islamic Resistance on Friday, Dece...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 2:10 p.m. the "Jordeikh" [Al-Jardah] point with Burkan rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 16:00 a gathering of ‘Israeli’ enemy soldiers in the vicinity of the ‘Jal Al-Alam’ Site with the appropriate weapons.

-- The Islamic Resistance fighters targeted at 1:50 p.m. an “Israeli” force entering the headquarters of the Intelligence Battalion in “Mitat” Barracks with appropriate weapons, which led to the death and injury of its members.
+- The Islamic Resistance fighters targeted at 16:43 a gathering of ‘Israeli’ enemy soldiers in the vicinity of the ‘Al-Marj’ Site with the appropriate weapons.

-- The Islamic Resistance fighters targeted at 02:15 p.m. the “Bayyad Blida” Site with appropriate weapons.
-It was directly hit.
+- The Islamic Resistance fighters targeted at 16:43 the ‘Ramim’ Barracks with the appropriate weapons.

-- The Islamic Resistance fighters targeted at 3:00 p.m.
-“Ramim Barracks” [the occupied Lebanese Hunin village] and the deployment points of the enemy soldiers and vehicles in its vicinity with rockets and artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 16:40 several points where ‘Israeli’ occupation soldiers were deployed in the vicinity of the ‘Ramiya’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:15 p.m. the “Hanita” Site with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 17:10 the ‘Al-Marj’ site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:30 p.m. the “Al-Raheb” Site with Burkan rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:20 p.m. a gathering of “Israeli” occupation soldiers in “Shtula” Forest [the occupied Lebanese village of Tarbikha] with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 23:20 the artillery bunkers of ‘Dishon’ which bombed in the afternoon the Lebanese village of Houla.
+The Islamic Resistance used Katyusha ‘Grad’ missiles in this operation and scored direct hits.

 Comments